Our 3 Days Family Holiday in Nuremberg and Ingolstadt, Germany

-After the castle visit, we climbed down, had our dinner, and headed back home.
+After the castle visit, we climbed down, had dinner, and returned home.

 Our first destination for today was the Nazi Documentation Center.

-Nazi documentation center is a museum that houses a permanent exhibition called Fascination and Terror.
-This exhibition demonstrates everything related to the rise of the Nazis, their activities, important historical events, etc. The audio guide, exhibits, and displays explain everything in a detailed manner and aim to educate people about the chapter in german history through the 2nd world war.
+Nazi documentation centre is a museum that houses a permanent exhibition called Fascination and Terror.
+This exhibition demonstrates everything related to the rise of the Nazis, their activities, important historical events, etc. The audio guide, exhibits, and displays explain everything in detail and aim to educate people about the chapter in German history through the 2nd World War.
 This museum is a treat for history lovers.
 You need a minimum of half-day at the museum if you see everything.

 More information about this museum can be found here:

 We spent about 3 hours in the museum, after which we had lunch and headed to the Christmas market at the heart of Nuremberg.

 The Christmas market of Nuremberg is said to be the oldest and the most famous in the world.
 It is set up in the city centre.
 There are plenty of stalls of Christmas goodies ranging from traditional gingerbread and Glühwein to new and innovative foods and desserts.

 Christmas decorations and souvenirs are also a highlight of the market.
 The market usually gets pretty crowded despite the chilling weather and is a must-visit in Nuremberg.

 The official website of the Nuremberg Christmas Market is:

 We planned a day trip to Ingolstadt from Nuremberg on this day.
 Located about 100 km south of Nuremberg, Ingolstadt is a small city in the same state ( Bavaria), most famous for the Audi Forum and the Museum of classic cars.
 It took us about 45 minutes to reach Ingolstadt from Nuremberg by regional train.
 From there, we got to the Audi forum using the bus.